NathanNeurotic/sas-apps-archive/_rteslistings/POPStarter/POPStarter.md

 ---
 title: POPStarter
-subtitle: POPStarter is a launcher which lets you play your PS1 games in combination with $ony’s PS1 emulator for PS2 known as POPS
+subtitle: A launcher which lets you play your PS1 games in combination with $ony’s PS1 emulator known as POPS
 description: >-
     POPStarter is a launcher which lets you play your PS1 games in combination with $ony’s PS1 emulator for PS2 known as “POPS” or
     “SLBB-00001”